kfiry77/10bot/README.md

 A bot to buy 10Bis coupons
 This projects aims to run every day, and to buy [10bis](www.10bis.co.il) coupon
 if there is a credit.
-It's also create an HTML report with all Coupons barcodes.
+It's also create an HTML report with all Coupons barcodes, and send it to whatApp group.

 ## Installation and usage

+## prerequisite:

+### WhatApp messages:
+Register for a developer account in [GREEN API](https://green-api.com/).
+Go through the ["Before you Start"](https://green-api.com/en/docs/before-start/) instructions.
+Create instance, and authorized it.
+write down  ```idInstance```,  ```apiTokenInstance``` values, to be later use when installing.

 download the repository and install requirements.